RobWar-code/angel-v-demon/README.md

 Work progress appears in [work-log](/doc/work-log.txt)

-## Testing

-Each input has been manually tested as in Systems Tests below.

 ## Development Staging

 The program was developed in Python on gitpod, using the gitpod editor and python3 command.

-The project began on angel-v-demon-old repository on github/gitpod, which used the standard CI template.
+The project began on [angel-v-demon-old repository](https://github.com/RobWar-code/angel-v-demon-old) on github/gitpod, which used the standard CI template, update history can be viewed prior to the move.

 It was then transferred to the angel-v-demon github/gitpod repository using the necessary CI Template for the Heroku browser terminal.